cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

 -->

-When way create the layout of the activation record, we use the type information to store a pointer map relating to each variable in the frame.
+When we lay out the activation record, we use the type information to create a pointer map for each variable in the frame.

 ```